Wire Crafts: Easy Embellishments

-Hey y’all – It’s Rebecca from The Bookery to share the final post in this series of Paper Craft Techniques – Easy Wire Embellishments!
-In this series, we have been taking a deep dive into paper play and learning how to add more life to our paper crafting.
+Hey y’all – It’s Rebecca E Parsons.
+Today we are going to do some easy DIY Wire Crafts to use as paper craft embellishments.
 I use wire embellishments in my Mixed Media art, Junk Journals, and Collage projects.
-Below are some beautiful Graphics Fairy Images that have all four of my paper crafting techniques applied to it.
-You can review the previous Paper Craft Techniques in this series: Paper Windows HERE, Distressing Paper HERE and Paper Tearing Techniques HERE!
+You can review the previous Paper Craft Techniques in this series: Distressing Paper HERE and Paper Tearing Techniques HERE!

 Adding Dimension – Wired for Paper